 How much may I contribute to my HSA?

-Maximum annual contributions to your HSA are determined by the IRS each year.
-For 2024, the maximum for someone insured under a single plan is $4,150 and the family limit is $8,300.
+For 2025, the maximum for someone insured under a single plan (self-only) is $4,300 and the family limit is $8,550.
 All tax dependents and spouses can use HSA dollars whether it’s a single or family plan.
-Individuals who will be at least 55 years of age by the end of a tax year may also make “catch up” contributions of $1,000 above the maximum into the HSA.
+Individuals who will be at least 55 years of age by the end of a tax year may also make catch-up contributions of $1,000 above the maximum into the HSA.

 The limits include all contributions being made to your account, whether by you, your employer, or someone else.